 Cheapest Cities to Live in

-Some of the cheapest cities to live in the world are found in South Asia with Pakistan exceptionally cheap to live in by global standards.
+Some of the cheapest countries in the world to travel in, are also home to some of the cheapest cities to live in.
+Many are found in South Asia with Pakistan exceptionally cheap to live in by global standards.
 Of the 100 major global cities we looked at, the Pakistani cities of Karachi and Lahore ranked as the two most affordable.

 There is great value to be found right across the Indian subcontinent though with many cities in India and Bangladesh also very possible to live on as little as $500/month or less in some cases.
 The average monthly salary in this part of the world is typically well under that amount.